mudrii/awscli_presentation/sources/index.md

 ---

-### Demo
+### Demo:

-* So Copy/Paste is not an option let's try in programmatic way pass as VAR
+* Copy/Paste is not an option, try in programmatic way as var

 ```
 aws ec2 create-vpc --cidr-block 172.30.0.0/16 \